carriercomm/go-to/SPEC.md

 Provide a tool for seamless migration of linux containers between different Cloud Providers.

 Initial Features:
 ----------------

-* Support AWS
+* Support container import to/export from AWS EC2
-* Support Azure
+* Support container import to/export from Azure VMs
-* Document Security Concers
+* Document Security Concers of container migration

 Workflow:
 --------